 7. Once you have saved the file, go back to Scrivener and click “Sync external folders Now”.

 Scrivener should now show you new or changed files.
 Click on the binder and the new and updated files will be available there as well.

 OK so wait a minute, you ask: What’s the benefit of doing this over just a straight copy/paste?
 To be honest, not an awful lot.
 You can copy and paste and it’s going to be just as fast.
 In fact, if your text is plain in Scrivener, it will be faster to just do that.
 There are a couple of benefits that I’ve noticed though.

 There you have it.
 In itself, this solution is not revolutionary.
 In fact, it is mostly just a little trick that can just as easily be accomplished through copy and paste.
-However, what it does is demonstrate that the sync feature of Scrivener can be used for something besides what it was intended for and that, I think, in itself is worth pointing out.
+However, what it does is demonstrate that the sync feature of Scrivener can be used for a variety of purposes which, I think, in itself is worth pointing out.

 What do you think?
-Is this a better way to do it?
+Is this a better way to do this?
 What other things could you possibly use the sync feature of Scrivener for?